Decision making for entrepreneurs:

 Entrepreneurs know how to make difficult decisions.
 You wouldn’t be where you are today, had you not made a number of tough choices during your journey.
 Decisions such as:

-- Deciding to devote all your spare time to developing your idea – often over a long period, crafting the product you want to bring to the marketplace.
+- Devoting all your spare time to developing your idea – often over a long period, crafting the product you want to bring to the marketplace.
 You’re usually in the workplace during this period, so a lot of time taken from the rest of your life.
 Family time, time spent with friends, time relaxing… you forgo an awful lot of this as you work your way through your plan.
 This is often the first difficult decision you take.

 - Leaving your job with “nothing to go to” – of course, you have plenty to go to, but this is still a hard decision.
 Being a driven person, you will have worked hard to get where you are.
 You will be used to your professional standing, your status among friends, the pride of your family and the security of your monthly pay cheque: whether or not you are risking everything, you are risking some of this, which is a difficult step.

-- Deciding whether you need a partner or are going to go it alone – this is a very big decision and needs to be right for the individual.
+- Whether you need a partner or are going to go it alone – this is a very big decision and needs to be right for the individual.
 It is worth bearing in mind that mental wellbeing is often challenged by going down the entrepreneurial route, so deciding whether you will best thrive on your own or in a partnership is a very important and multi-layered decision to take.

 - Finding funding – for some entrepreneurs, this is the most exciting phase of building a business, but for others they have to decide how they are going to sell both themselves and their product or service to others.
 Choosing the strategy is no straightforward task, so another difficult decision must be made.
 If you’re lucky, choosing from a range of funders is another tough decision to make.